 The Sacrament of Confirmation is conferred on candidates from our parish who have completed a special two year program of study and service done in conjunction with the Parish School or Religious Education Program.
 Confirmation is normally celebrated in the fall of a student’s 8th grade academic year by the Bishop of Arlington, or by another bishop designated by the diocese.

-For more information on how to enter the parish preparation program for Confirmation, please contact Laura Mead or call 703-280-1122
+For more information on how to enter the parish preparation program for Confirmation, please contact Nicole Filipowski or call 703-280-1122

 1. Confirmation Data Sheet